Note: The Overview section summarizes the published evidence on this topic. The rest of the summary describes the evidence in more detail.

 The tremendous impact of prostate cancer on the U.S. population and the financial burden of the disease for both patients and society have led to an increased interest in primary disease prevention.

 The main treatment modalities for prostate cancer are surgery, radiation, hormonal, and active surveillance.
-For a detailed discussion, refer to the PDQ summary on Prostate Cancer Treatment for more information.
+For a detailed discussion, see Prostate Cancer Treatment.
 The goal of prostate cancer prevention interventions is to reduce the occurrence of prostate cancer, thereby obviating the need for treatment.
 As the effectiveness of prevention interventions improves, it is expected that the need for treatment will diminish.

 Approximately 15% of men with a diagnosis of prostate cancer will be found to have a first-degree relative (e.g., brother, father) with prostate cancer, compared with approximately 8% of the U.S. population.[